maxisawesome/maxisawesome.github.io/index.md

 <!--

-The following code lets u page through post.
+The following code lets u page through posts.
 Not working - it doesnt seem to load the posts right. dont know how to get the posts that use layout: posts to be listed to be found here